2nd Annual

 - All submissions will be reviewed by the conference committee

-- Please submit papers to um.ai@maine.edu in PDF format following the submission guidelines on our website and include the session title in your subject line.
+- Please submit papers to um.ai@maine.edu in PDF format and include the session title in your subject line.

 Important Dates: